Debit VS Credit Transactions: The Complete Small Business Guide

 Table of Contents

-How Credit Card Transactions Work
+How Credit Transactions Work For Businesses

 Credit cards essentially are revolving lines of credit between the issuing bank and the consumer.
 When a consumer pays with a credit card, the money is transferred in roughly the following way: